deco3500-2018/Cultura/README.md

 # Culture Fever
-Application to help users explore other countries and provide insights on their cultures in interactive way
+Application to help users explore other countries and provide insights on their cultures in an interactive way

 # Proposal
 [Project Proposal](https://github.com/deco3500-2018/Matcha/wiki/Project-Proposal)